shahid129/my-sub-my-way/README.md

 - The ordering system to function properly and ordering system to be intuitive.
 - The user can understand what the ordering system is about just from its name.
 - The user to know the rules of the ordering system.
-- The system gives the user hint of either to enter number or letters
+- The system gives the user a hint as to whether to enter number or letters

 ### As Return or Frequent User.
 As a return or frequent user I want: